MaayanLab/clustergrammer-docs/docs/clustergrammer_widget.rst

 **Two-way Widget Communication**

-In addition to sending information from the back end kernel to the front-end as shown above, widgets can also send information from the visualization to the back end kernel.
-Clustergrammer-Widget uses this feature to enable users to export their possibly modified visualization as a DataFrame.
-This can be use to select a cluster of interest, by :ref:`crop` or using the :ref:`interactive_dendrogram`, and pass this cluster to a new dataframe.
-Alternatively, this can be used to export the visualization as a DataFrame after performing enrichment analysis using :ref:`Enrichrgram <enrichrgram>`.
+Jupyter widgets enable both front-end to back-end communication (e.g. Python kernel to JavaScript) and back-end to front-end (e.g. JavaScript to Python kernel).
+Clustergrammer-Widget uses front-end to back-end communication to enable users to export their modified matrix (e.g. cropped matrix) to the Python kernel as a DataFrame.
+This can be used to select a cluster of interest (e.g. by :ref:`crop` or using the :ref:`interactive_dendrogram`) and pass this cluster to a new dataframe.
+Alternatively, this can be used to export data to a DataFrame after running front-end enrichment analysis using :ref:`Enrichrgram <enrichrgram>`.
 See the ``df_widget`` method below for an example:

 ::